-where we applied Fubini then used the sub-martingale property of $Z^2$.
+where we applied Fubini then used the submartingale property of $Z^2$.
 The sought statement now follows by a direct rewriting of the above inequality.
-The second statement in the proposition follows from the first by using the representation $Z^{t,x}_t=(\nabla_x u \sigma)(t,x)$ and the ellipticity of $\sigma$. \end{proof}
+The second statement in the proposition follows from the first by using the representation $Z^{t,x}_t=(\nabla_x u \sigma)(t,x)$ and the ellipticity of $\sigma$. \end{pf}

-\section{Numerical discretization and general estimates.}
+\section{Numerical discretization and general estimates}

-In this section and the following ones, we discuss the numerical approximation of \eqref{canonicSDE}-\eqref{canonicFBSDE}.
-We consider a regular partition\footnote{We point out that the results we state would hold for non-uniform time-steps, but we work with a regular partition for notational clarity and to keep the focus on the main issues.} $\pi$ of $[0,T]$ with $N+1$ points $t_i = i h$ for $i=0,\cdots,N$ with $h:=T/N$.
+In this section and the following ones, we discuss the numerical approximation of (\ref{canonicSDE})--(\ref{canonicFBSDE}).
+We consider a regular partition\footnote{We point out that the results we state would hold for nonuniform time-steps, but we work with a regular partition for notational clarity and to keep the focus on the main issues.} $\pi$ of $[0,T]$ with $N+1$ points $t_i = i h$ for $i=0,\ldots,N$ with $h:=T/N$.

-\begin{remark}[On constants] Throughout the rest of this work we introduce a generic constant $c>0$, that will always be independent of $h$ or $N$, though it may depend on the problem's data, namely the constants appearing in the assumptions, and may change from line to line. \end{remark}
+\begin{remark}[(On constants)] Throughout the rest of this work, we introduce a generic constant $c>0$, that will always be independent of $h$ or $N$, though it may depend on the problem's data, namely the constants appearing in the assumptions, and may change from line to line. \end{remark}